Learning Spanish in Chile at a Santiago Language School

 Language Schools in Santiago

 First of all, Tandem offers its own homestays and apartment accommodations, at varying levels of price, and they are worth checking out.

 Comparto Depto: literally means “shared apartment,” but you can also find private apartments here.
 There are no fees since you contact the owner directly.

 Craigslist: Click on the Santiago section.
 Likewise, there are no fees to rent apartments.

 Before you find a longer-term apartment, hostels are an option.
 La Casa Roja is one recommended option.
 You could even offer to work there (usually 18 hours/week in exchange for free accommodations).
 If you are looking for a place closer to the Tandem school, check out Pure Lounge Hostel or Footsteps.

-For longer-term rentals in and around Santiago, check out Andes Properties which offers modern apartments more on the luxury side starting at about $700 for a 1-bedroom.
+For longer-term rentals in and around Santiago, check out Andes Properties which offers modern apartments more on the luxury side.